curvednebula/curvednebula.com/src/cropimage/README.md

 For JPEG and WebP files, use the quality control to balance image detail and file size.

-## Private browser-based image cropping
+## Private browser-based image cropping and resizing

 Your source image and cropped result stay on your device.
 The tool processes images directly in the browser without sending them to a server, creating an account, or adding a watermark.